-Our co-operation partner German Transfer provides convenient and secure transfers to the airport or to your hotel at low prices.
-Book here
+Find out more for secure transfers to the airport or to your hotel at low Prices in our article.

 Berlin offers two airports which both are accessable with the public transport system very easly.
 Schönefeld is situated in the southeast of Berlin, approximately 18 km from the city centre.
 The airport is connected with the city centre by the S-Bahn (suburban train) lines S49 and S9 as well as with several AirportExpress trains that run from/to Hauptbahnhof, Zoologischer Garten, Friedrichstraße, Alexanderplatz and Ostbahnhof every half an hour.
 S45 and S9 need about 45 minutes for the trip to the centre, the trains take 15 min (from/to Ostbahnhof) to 30 min (from/to Hauptbahnhof), 35 min (from/to Zoologischer Garten).
 All trains and the S-Bahn stop at the station "Flughafen Berlin-Schönefeld".